Toka-Zakaria/Toka-Zakaria/README.md

  ### Hi, I’m Toka
 >_________________________________________________________________________________________________________
 ### 💻 About:
-Senior student at Electronics and Electrical Communication deparetement in Cairo UNI, Intrested in Embedded Syaytems and looking to work in this industry
+Senior student at Electronics and Electrical Communication deparetement in Cairo UNI, Interested in Embedded Syaytems and looking to work in this industry
 >_________________________________________________________________________________________________________
 ### 📫 Contacts: